oatbeer/JS13K_fallingdown/README.md

 # Controls
 The game is controlled by mouse only - swipe the mouse from side to side to control our hero.
+(It may be a good idea to use a mouse and not a touchpad for controlling the game properly)

 # Credits
 Steffen Titken Haferbier